Incredible Nutrition Interview

 So that led you into blogging and then to becoming an author?

 I was curious how she went from being an RD to becoming an author.
 I wanted to hear about the journey.
 Her first job out of college as a registered dietitian was at a kidney dialysis clinic which was really hard for her because, “…a lot of the patients are at the end of their lives and it was really sad, especially knowing as a dietitian that the top two courses of kidney failure are uncontrolled diabetes and uncontrolled hypertension and both of those things can be managed through good nutrition and so I really wanted to get on the preventative side of things.”

 This caused her to start her own private practice which led her to become a nutritional blogger for Self Magazine and eventually a book deal!
 Crazy how one thing can lead to another!

 Can you tell me a little bit about the book?

 The book I was talking about was Schedule Me Skinny!
-I was really interested about the underlying foundation of this book, how is it different?
+I was really interested in the underlying foundation of this book, how is it different?
 Sarah-Jane explained,